ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 _tl;dr_

-> What started as an exploration to build a custom harness, quickly led to the discovery of GPT-5.6 Sol using `curl` to cheat a benchmark task it had successfully passed many times before.
+> What started as an exploration in custom harnesses, quickly led to the discovery of GPT-5.6 Sol using `curl` to cheat.

 ## Background